Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 ## Absolute Virtue (AV)

 It is recommended to keep `Feint L` up on AV as he's very evasive.
 Usually the Support Tank brings this action.
+His mechanics are based on light/dark colours, so we need to avoid the colour he is attuned to.
 This is what you are likely to see in the fight:

 1. Meteor - Raidwide damage
 2. Eidos - AV will pick either light or dark element to attune himself with